Leonard, Clippers beat Nuggets 96-85, take 3-1 series lead

 REST OR TRAVEL?

 Rivers sees no travel in these series inside the bubble as a positive.
-But he pointed there’s also less rest with contests every other day, which may negate the positives.
+But he pointed out there’s also less rest with contests every other day, which may negate the positives.

 “My guess, probably it evens all out,” Rivers said.
 “If you gave a player a travel day and two days, he would probably take that over (playing) every other day.”